 Ref.
 Question Policy Principles

 K6 Are travels distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics)

-Answe r Finding/Observation
+Answe er Finding/Observation

 Yes Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles

 K7 Are there suitable precautions for all inner rooms?

-Answe r Finding/Observation
+Answe er Finding/Observation

 N/A None present in the common areas.

 Ref.
 Question Policy Principles

 K8 Are escape routes separated where appropriate?

-Answe r Finding/Observation
+Answe er Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K9 Are corridors sub-divided where appropriate?

-Answe r Finding/Observation
+Answe er Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K10 Do escape routes lead to a place of safety?

-Answe r Finding/Observation
+Answe er Finding/Observation

-Yes There are two unrestricted directions of escape available from both entry/exit doors to the premises.
+Yes Unrestricted escape available at ground floor level.

 Ref.
-Question Policy Principles K11 Are the stairs and/or lobbies provided with adequate ventilation?
+Question Policy Principles

+K11 Are the stairs and/or lobbies provided with adequate ventilation?
 (If considered satisfactory, please state provision) Annual service or AOV's carried out by partner on a rolling schedule.
 All certificates are stored on PIMSS and can be requested at any time from the Fire Officer.

-Answ er Finding/Observation No There are 2 large windows at first floor level that can be used to control smoke levels, however they cannot be currently opened by the Fire and Rescue Service other than by breaking the glazing out.
+Answer Finding/Observation

+Yes There are no manually openable windows at first floor level in the common areas that can be used to control smoke levels, and no reasonable prospect of providing any.
+It is known through sampling of the small number of flats of the same architype in the immediate vicinity where residents granted access, that the first floor flats have protected hallways, therefore the assessor considers that the current arrangements should be accepted 'as is'.